AmynJiwani/ElevatorProject/README.md

 Additional Information:

-The following are the materials (both Hardware and Software) used in the Summative Elevator Assignment GCC C Programming
+The following are the materials (both Hardware and Software) used in the Summative Elevator Assignment:
-Motor
+GCC C Programming,
+Motor,
-3 pieces Foam Core (71.10cm x 55.8cm x 0.20cm)
+3 pieces Foam Core (71.10cm x 55.8cm x 0.20cm),
-Dowel (30cm)
+Dowel (30cm),
-Glue Gun and Tape- both used for securing parts
+Glue Gun and Tape- both used for securing parts,
-Spray Paint (Dark Blue)
+Spray Paint (Dark Blue),
-Box-Cutter
+Box-Cutter,
 Ruler